Michael Allagas, et al., v. BP Solar International, Inc., et al.

 A large non-residential class member (LNR Class Member) is a class member that owns a non-residential photovoltaic system that includes Class Panels and, in total, is comprised of 400 or more modules of any kind.
 If a LNR Class Member has not yet requested commercial negotiation, then any rights under the Settlement have expired.
 LNR Class Members' warranty rights under BP's applicable Warranty Certificate remain undisturbed.

-• If it is determined that you are entitled to replacement of all or some of your Category 1 Class Panels, you have the following options:
+• If it is determined that you are entitled to compensation for all or some of your Category 1 Class Panels, an approved contractor will remove and dispose of the Class Panels.

 • The claims period for both the Common Fund and the Claims Made Program began on February 6, 2017.
 Please see below for additional details concerning each claim category: